 The Longears Safehouse is a NM non-profit donkey welfare and rescue organization registered in the State of New Mexico since September 5, 2012.
+We are also registered as a charity with the NM Attorney General.
 We will be back on the list of 501c3 federally tax exempt organizations shortly.

 Please note: We are NOT a horse rescue within the meaning of Section 77-2-30 NMSA 1978.
 Accordingly, and as explicitly advised in an official letter from the NM Livestock Board from 2018, we do not require to be licensed as a horse rescue or retirement facility with the NM Livestock Board in order to operate and fundraise for our cause in the State of New Mexico.